Xeon: 3400-series "Clarkdale"

-3500-series "Bloomfield"
+W3500-series "Bloomfield"

-Bloomfield is the codename for the successor to the Xeon Core microarchitecture, is based on the Nehalem microarchitecture and uses the same 45 nm manufacturing methods as Intel's Penryn.
-The first processor released with the Nehalem architecture is the desktop Intel Core i7, which was released in November 2008.
+Bloomfield (or Nehalem-E) is the codename for the successor to the Xeon 3300 series, is based on the Nehalem microarchitecture and uses the same 45 nm manufacturing methods as Intel's Penryn.
+The first processor released with the Nehalem architecture is the high-end desktop Core i7, which was released in November 2008.
 This is the server version for single CPU systems.

-This is a single-socket Intel Xeon processor.
+This is a single-socket Intel Xeon processor designed for uniprocessor workstations.

-The performance improvements over previous Xeon processors are based mainly on:
+The performance improvements over the previous Xeon 3300 series are based mainly on: